DadImScared/Chatter/README.md

 * dev.json
 * test.json

-they should container a key of "DBHost" with a value of the mongodb uri.
+they should contain a key of "DBHost" with a value of the mongodb uri.

 Then create a .env file at the root directory and put the following key with whatever value you want
 * SECRET_KEY